 Many Florida residents turn to alternative medical providers to treat a variety of ailments.
 Some of these providers are “naturopaths” who purport to combine modern science with traditional healing methods.
 In recent years a number of doctors have also billed themselves as practitioners of “holistic” or “integrative medicine,” which one advocacy group defines as a form of health care that “focuses on the whole person, is informed by evidence, and makes use of all appropriate therapeutic approaches.”
-But many critics see naturopathy and integrative medicine as quackery, and patients as victims of medical malpractice.
+But many critics see naturopathy and integrative medicine as quackery, and patients as victims of medical negligence.

 Doctor Faces Loss of License After Mistreating Cancer as “Toxic Mold”